top content planning tools

 Twitter chats, for example, can be a great place to engage with other bloggers and readers while sharing your content.
 Look for hashtags related to your industry and join in on the conversation.

-Use a content planning tool to stay organized
+Use a content planning tool to stay organized.

 Use a content planning tool tay organized

-A content planning tool will help you plan your social media and blog posts ahead of time so that you can participate actively in conversations while staying on track and staying organized.
+A content planning tool will help you plan your social media and blog posts ahead of time so that you can participate actively in conversations while staying on track and organized.

 The 7 top content planning tools